Marbella Old Town.

 The Marbella Centro area has sea views.
 Its beautiful promenade can be traveled from end to end by walking, cycling, and skating.
 The Marina La Bajadilla Marina, one of the most important ports in the city, is in the central region of Marbella.
 In this port, two different environments are mixed.
 On the one hand, the fishing area, with day laborers dedicated to fishing and repairing boats.
 On the other, the Marina, where there is a small nucleus of pubs, bars, and restaurants overseeing the docking of the boats.

 As for its beaches, the center has a wilder and wider one, the famous beach of El Cable.
-In it, there are pleasant beach bars such as Bounty Beach, La Dolce Vita, or Playa Padre, and has networks for the practice of different sports such as beach volleyball.
+In it, there are pleasant beach bars such as Bounty Beach, La Dolce Vita, and has networks for the practice of different sports such as beach volleyball.
 It is also where people celebrate San Juan’s festivities or the moragas.
 The remaining beaches in the center are semi-urban.
 La Bajadilla, Río Real, La Venus, El Faro, and La Fontanilla beaches have easy access from the promenade.
 They are full of dining options and have comfortable showers, sun loungers, or pedal boats for rent.

 Nightlife in Marbella Centre.